5 Tips for writing better User Needs

 Write User Needs with Validation in mind

 The way User Needs are written will heavily influence the Validation activities.
-Since Validation is a resource intensive (and therefore expensive) activity, it makes sense to keep a close eye on the prognosed validation work that will be derived by a User Need when writing it.
+Since Validation is a resource-intensive (and therefore expensive) activity, it makes sense to keep a close eye on the proposed validation work that will be derived by a User Need when writing it.

 By following these simple guidelines, you should be able to get more bang for the buck next time you elicitate User Needs.